 If you’re in town on a Friday, try to ensure you’re outside Glen Innes’s grand Town Hall (6) at noon, when a piper plays from the town square.

 We’d love to see your Celtic Country photos.
 Share them on our Facebook page – and don’t forget to tag them #getyourcelton.

 Below is an interactive map.
 The map shows markers to the various locations mentioned above.
 Click on the map icon for the destination you wish to visit.
 A popup description will appear.
 To get directions, click on the word ‘Directions’.
 A panel will appear below the map.
 Enter your location in the first section.
-The second section is automatically filled out.
+Enter the destination in the second section.
 Click on ‘Get Directions’.
-The directions to the destination will appear below this.
+The directions to the destination will then appear below the map.